Daryal campaign (1596–1597): Kabardian Expansion in the Early 17th Century

 In the early 17th century, the most active political and military force in the central Caucasus region was represented by the Kabardian princes.
 Supported by loyal retainers and allied nobles, they sought to gain control over strategic routes leading into eastern Georgia.
 By 1604, Kabardian influence had expanded to the vicinity of the Daryal Gorge, a key passage connecting the North Caucasus with the Kingdom of Kartli.
-Prince Aitek secured control over an alternative mountain route leading to the "land of Soni"—a designation referring to the domain of the Ksani eristavi.
+Prince Aytech secured control over an alternative mountain route leading to the "land of Soni"—a designation referring to the domain of the Ksani eristavi.

+In 1604–1605, a Russian embassy moved along the Darial Gorge towards the land of the Sons or Ossetians and, having passed Larsov kabak (the village of Lars), on the very first night's camp came under attack from 'the mountain people with arquebuses, The attackers were identified as the Kalkans (Ingush) – highlanders from the mountains of Galgay in the Darial Gorge.
+According to a contemporary Russian report, they had previously been subjects of Alkhas Jamirza, but by that time they had switched allegiance to Aytech Qanshau.

 Kabardian feudal lords conducted raids into Georgian territory, attacking the lands of the Ksani eristavi, capturing inhabitants, and asserting intermittent military pressure on border regions.